DOUBLE Your Impact For Families This Giving Tuesday!

 When Ethan Hunt receives his mission, he is experiencing what storytelling master Joseph Campbell describes as “The Call to Adventure” in his book Hero with a Thousand Faces.
 This is the moment in a movie or novel when protagonists are given a task that sends them on a reformative journey.

 For Christians, this call to adventure happens when we surrender our life to Christ.
 As husbands, our call to adventure takes place the day we stand at the altar with our bride in front of friends and family.
 Like a worthy protagonist, once we state our vows, we agree to serve and protect our wives as Jesus Christ loves the Church.
-This is our mission, and, when we choose to accept it, we are pledging to seek its fulfillment until death.
+This is our mission, and when we choose to accept it, we are pledging to seek its fulfillment until death.
+There is no underestimating the tremendous value of a husband and father in this role.

 As Ethan Hunt discovers in the rising stakes of a Mission Impossible film, our vow isn’t always safe from increasing pressures, adversities, and challenges.
 When we accept the mission to honor God and our wives, we start a lifelong race, one which we are commanded in Hebrews to run with endurance (Hebrews 12:1-2).
 As followers of Christ and godly husbands, we are tasked with an incredible responsibility to love our wives and lead our families.
 This mission requires divine strength and a resilient mindset.